Television broadcaster: Overview

 Some stations have the capability to interrupt the network through the local insertion of television commercials, station identifications and emergency alerts.
 Others completely break away from the network for their own programming, a method known as regional variation.
 This is common where small networks are members of larger networks.
 The majority of commercial television stations are self-owned, even though a variety of these instances are the property of an owned-and-operated television network.
 The commercial television stations can also be linked with a noncommercial educational broadcasting agency.
 Some countries have launched national television networks, so that individual television stations can act as common repeaters of nationwide programs.

-On the other hand, television networks also undergo the impending experience of major changes related to cultural varieties.
-The emergence of cable television has made available in major media markets, programs such as those aimed at American bi-cultural Latinos.
-Such a diverse captive audience presents an occasion for the networks and affiliates to advertise the best programming that needs to be aired.
+Cable television has also brought major changes to television networks related to cultural programming.
+The emergence of cable made possible new channels in major media markets, including programs aimed at bicultural Latino audiences in the United States.
+This expanded the range of audiences that networks and affiliates could target with programming.

-This is explained by author Tim P. Vos in his abstract A Cultural Explanation of Early Broadcast, where he determines targeted group/non-targeted group representations as well as the cultural specificity employed in the television network entity.
+This is explained by media historian Tim P. Vos in his 2010 journal article "A Cultural Explanation for Early Broadcast Policy," where he examines targeted-group and non-targeted-group representations as well as the cultural specificity employed by television networks.
 Vos notes that policymakers did not expressly intend to create a broadcast order dominated by commercial networks.
 In fact, legislative attempts were made to limit the network's preferred position.

 As to individual stations, modern network operations centers usually use broadcast automation to handle most tasks.
 These systems are not only used for programming and for video server playout, but use exact atomic time from Global Positioning Systems or other sources to maintain perfect synchronization with upstream and downstream systems, so that programming appears seamless to viewers.